PAY RANGE: N25

 Two years of experience as a Departmental Procurement Specialist with responsibility for supervising subordinate personnel engaged in general administration and in the maintenance of the department's computerized requisition record and tracking system AND two years of experience at or above pay range EP19/N19 performing technical procurement work.

-Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources, which has included the completion of a bachelor’s degree and the specific experience.
+Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources, which has included the completion of a bachelor’s degree and the specific experience as indicated above.

 CLASSES THAT TYPICALLY MEET THE SPECIFIC EXPERIENCE REQUIREMENTS:

 Procurement Specification Analyst (2E07)